The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Discussion

-Finally, we note that AMR codes generally exhibit weaker compaction than SPH and hybrid codes, although morphological features among the three AMR codes --- \textsc{Art-I}, \textsc{Enzo}, and \textsc{Ramses} --- vary significantly.
-This may be explained by findings from \cite{2023ApJ...950..132H}, which suggest that gas in Lagrangian codes collapses to much higher densities than in Eulerian codes, where stability is maintained by the minimal cell size.
-Additionally, it is important to emphasize that such discrepancies arising from different hydrodynamic solvers might become more significant at high redshift due to limited numerical resolution.
-For instance, wet compaction in SPH codes could be artificially exaggerated at insufficient resolution owing to excessive angular momentum transfer \citep[e.g.,][]{2000ApJ...538..477N}. \citet{2022ApJ...928..106T} conducted a higher-resolution simulation of a Milky Way-like galaxy and observed the formation of a rotationally supported disk as early as $z \sim 8$.
-In contrast, \textit{CosmoRun} struggles to resolve comparably small stellar disks with sizes below $\sim 0.5$ kpc at those redshifts.
-Therefore, compaction and subsequent disk formation could potentially occur earlier than what we report here.
+\my{We primarily attribute the inter-code differences in disk formation to the choice of stellar feedback prescriptions.
+However, we also find a possible dependence on the hydrodynamic solver in the strength of wet compaction.} \del{Finally, we note that }\my{The} AMR codes generally exhibit weaker compaction than SPH and hybrid codes, although morphological features among the three AMR codes --- \textsc{Art-I}, \textsc{Enzo}, and \textsc{Ramses} --- vary significantly.
+This may be explained by findings from \cite{2023ApJ...950..132H}, which suggest that gas in Lagrangian codes collapses to much higher densities than in Eulerian codes, where stability is maintained by the minimal cell size. \my{Yet, the differences between the hydrodynamic solvers are not significant enough to make a strong statement.}